nguyenphuminh/reval/README.md

 <br/>

 ## What is Reval.js?

-Reval.js is just a fun experimental project built to be one of the lightest front end library out there, don't use it for anything useful.
+Reval.js is just a fun experimental project built to be one of the lightest front end libraries out there, don't use it for anything useful.

 ## What does it have?

 * Functions to create/render HTML elements.
 * Components with states and lifecycle events support.

 Yeah that's it.

 ## What doesn't it have?

 * Scalability and speed for any big, practical apps.

+## Comparison

+Just for fun, let's have a comparison in size with other light-weight libraries.

+* Alpine.js: 14kb gzipped.
+* Petite-Vue: 6.9kb gzipped.
+* Lucia.js: 2kb gzipped.
+* Reval.js: 0.4kb gzipped.

 ## [Tutorial](tutorial.md)

 ## Copyrights and license

 This project is licensed under the MIT license

 Copyrights © 2021 Nguyen Phu Minh